Introduction

 Accomplishing business agility and its benefits requires using agile scaling frameworks to shorten implementation time.
 Selecting the proper scaling framework is critical, and one of the more popular and robust frameworks is the Scaled Agile Framework (SAFe®).
 SAFe® is “designed to help businesses continuously and more efficiently deliver value on a regular and predictable schedule.”

+When preparing for agile execution, using the Scaled Agile Framework allows you to align your strategy, funding, and implementation to optimize operations across your whole portfolio.
 Another key aspect of properly implementing SAFe is the opportunity to create an enterprise-wide, lean-agile mindset.
-This mindset provides the organization’s agile teams the tools to respond quickly to opportunities and provide greater value delivery.
+This mindset provides the organization’s agile teams with the tools to respond quickly to opportunities and provide greater value delivery.
 Changing this mindset fosters a continuous learning culture that impacts the organization from the executive levels to the agile teams delivering value.

 Becoming an agile enterprise can be summarized into three critical elements, all funneled into one end goal.
-C-Suite sponsorship and participation are crucial as a lean portfolio requires lean-agile leadership.
+C-Suite sponsorship and participation are crucial, as a lean portfolio requires lean-agile leadership.
 Leveraging this can significantly impact your agile teams and keep the organization heading towards business agility.

 The organization’s culture is also another vital aspect to consider.
-Establishing agile teams and overall organizational agility to align with the companies established or aspirational culture can be a key factor that contributes to business agility.
+Establishing agile teams and overall organizational agility to align with the company’s established or aspirational culture can be a key factor that contributes to business agility.

-Finally, delivering solutions with an agile method is essential to becoming more an agile enterprise since it allows customer-centricity to be accelerated across the organization.
+Finally, delivering solutions with an agile method is essential to becoming more agile since it allows customer-centricity to be accelerated across the organization.
 This is where the implementation of SAFe contributes to achieving business agility.

 How can OnePlan help?

 OnePlan is the only Portfolio Management solution purposely built for the Microsoft Clouds delivered by an award-winning and recognized Microsoft Project Portfolio Management Partner.
-OnePlan is a Scaled Agile, Inc. platform partner and enables an organization to implement lean portfolio management using Scaled Agile Framework.
+OnePlan is a Scaled Agile, Inc. platform partner and enables an organization to implement lean portfolio management using the Scaled Agile Framework.

 OnePlan solution capabilities provide portfolio visibility, resource management, capacity planning, portfolio cost management, portfolio integrations, and reporting.

 OnePlan allows the integration of different planning tools (top-down or bottom-up).
 As a solution, OnePlan also leverages Microsoft’s Office 365, Dynamics 365, Project for the Web, Azure DevOps, and PowerApps.
-Integration is also a key component, and OnePlan provides out of the box connectors to Jira, ServiceNow, and other work management systems.
+Integration is also a key component, and OnePlan provides out-of-the-box connectors to Jira, ServiceNow, and other work management systems.